 From Friendship to Ovarian Cancer Research Fundraising

-Mary Anne Kobylka’s Lasting Legacy
+Mary Anne Kobylka’s Lasting Legacy of Hope

 After Mary Anne passed away in 2009, Stacey was determined to carry on her friend’s legacy, not only participating in SummeRun but eventually stepping up as captain of Team Mary Anne.
+“I feel honored to have taken over the role as team captain … to continue Mary Anne’s legacy of raising money for research and giving patients and survivors hope.”

 Stacey is once again captain of Team Mary Anne for this year’s SummeRun, which will be held on Sunday, July 12, at Seattle’s Seward Park.
-The Rivkin Center is now part of Ovarian Cancer Research Alliance, and OCRA is proud to continue this beloved event, which has become one of the largest fundraising events in support of ovarian cancer research in the country.
+The Rivkin Center is now part of Ovarian Cancer Research Alliance, and OCRA is proud to continue this iconic event, which has become one of the largest fundraising events in support of ovarian cancer research in the country.

 Support Stacey’s fundraiser and learn more about SummeRun.